-- 1. All items needed for the day will be in the notebook for the chamber, including all forms, the stopwatch and the gavel.
 The Chamber Clerk will call the Chamber to order, take roll and confirm the seating chart with you and the scorers.
-S/he will then seat the chamber accordingly and give each legislator his/her placard.
-Afterwards, s/he will formally introduce you and the scorers to the chamber. - 2.
-Then, the first order of business is for you to: - a.
-Review the session time schedule - b.
-Conduct Presiding Officer auditions.
-The chamber clerk can assist you.
+S/he will then seat the chamber accordingly and give each legislator his/her placard (if using).
+Afterwards, s/he will formally introduce you and the scorers to the chamber.